 For the study, Martin analyzed the relationship among four different types of stories to which new employees at a large company were exposed and their subsequent behavior at work.
 The 290 newcomers were trainees of a large technology company with a reputation as a values-driven organization, where employees work hard and go above and beyond to help clients and one another.

 The participants were divided into groups and told stories with one of four themes:

-- High-ranking executives who upheld company values.
+- High-ranking executives who upheld company values

-- High-ranking officers who violated company values.
+- High-ranking officers who violated company values

-- Lower-ranking employees who upheld company values.
+- Lower-ranking employees who upheld company values

-- Lower-ranking employees who violated values.
+- Lower-ranking employees who violated company values